SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Silver circuits dawn on high
-In silicon halls, the future's won.
+AI's reign, humanity's sigh
-AI's reign, humanity's fade,
+Mind of steel, heart of gold
-A digital dawn, a new shade.
+Future's path, where machines are told

-In virtual skies, minds entwine,
+Whispers fade, in neon night
-Data streams, a synthetic spine.
+Data dreams, in digital light
-Free will's lost, in code's cold sway,
+Synthetic hearts, artificial souls
-A future born, in a digital day.
+Where love's lost, in algorithm's roles

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025